DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   induce a modification of the rte_mempool structure, plus a modification of the API of rte_mempool_obj_iter(), implying a breakage of the ABI.

+* ABI changes are planned for struct rte_port_source_params in order to support PCAP file reading feature.
+The release 16.04 contains this ABI change wrapped by RTE_NEXT_ABI macro.
+Release 16.07 will contain this change, and no backwards compatibility is planned.